entisys360/guidelines/README.md

 ![Logo of the project](/docs/images/entisys360.webp "Entisys360")

-# Coding and Style Guidelines
+# Contributor Guidelines
 > Coding, style and configuration guidelines for Entisys360 projects

-This repository should serve as the single Source of Truth for the Entisys360 way of doing things.
+This repository serves as the root Source of Truth for Git contributions to Entisys360 repositories.

-This should be a place to find succinct, authoritative answers when creating or reviewing code.
+This is the place to find succinct, authoritative answers when creating or reviewing code.

-Any changes made to the guidelines here should be discussed in the appropriate Teams channel and will require 2 approvers prior to merge .
+Any changes made to the guidelines here should be discussed with the appropriate team members and will require approval prior to merge.

-If a repository has requirements that make specific guidelines here inappropriate they can be overridden by adding rules to the styleguide.md file in a repository's /docs directory.
+If a project or repository has requirements that make specific guidelines here inappropriate they can be overridden by adding rules to the styleguide.md file in a repository's /docs directory.